Calibrate Elevation Access

 Calibrate a Ground Controi Points map

-To remove the calibration and return to the default elevation values, click on the trashcan icon next.
+To remove the calibration and return to the default elevation values relative to the drone's takeoff point, click on the trashcan icon next.

 A confirmation message will show up confirming that your elevation calibration has been removed.